OmerMalach/Decision-Tree-Classification/README.md

 The tree in the project tries to predict if a certain hour of a certain day is going to be **busy or NOT busy** in Seoul Bike rental.

 *Definitions:*
-1.A busy hour - over 650 rented bikes.
+1. busy hour - over 650 rented bikes.
-2.NOT busy hour - less or equal to 650
+2. NOT busy hour - less or equal to 650

 Assignment instructions can be found in ex3.pdf